 Wave vs. QuickBooks Online: Which Accounting Software Is Best for Small Businesses?

-Professional bookkeepers charge as much as $150 per hour.1 Save the money and start using one of these small-business cloud accounting services.
+Professional bookkeepers charge as much as $150 per hour.1 Want to save a little money by dedicating some extra time to the books yourself?
+Try one of these small-business cloud accounting services.

 Brand-new business owners are scrappy.
 Propelled by visions of success and serving customers’ needs, they work hard and wear many hats.
 And for tracking the business’s money, in the beginning, there’s often a “fly by the seat of my pants” attitude.

 Eventually, you’ll be faced with a decision—do you continue keeping the books yourself, or do you invest in a little help?
 You may not be an accounting whiz, but effective expense tracking, invoice managing, and payment processing are key to running a business smoothly.

 Yet there’s no need to hire an expensive bookkeeper or spend months learning advanced accounting processes—there’s an app for that.
 Actually, there are two especially handy apps.

 We researched, tested, and compared popular accounting software Wave and QuickBooks Online to find out which type of business each is best for.

 - Wave is excellent for freelancers and sole proprietors with service-based businesses who need easy-to-use, affordable accounting.